 Our staff and students must maintain the highest professional standards as they conduct their research.
 We put policies and procedures in place to protect the quality of research at City.

-For information and advice (formal and informal) regarding research integrity matters please contact Research Integrity Manager, Anna Ramberg.
-For formal complaints please e-mail the Vice-President (Research & Enterprise), Professor Andrew Jones.
+For information and advice (formal and informal) regarding research integrity matters please contact Annah Whyton, Research Governance, Ethics, and Integrity Manager (Research and Enterprise).
+For formal complaints please e-mail the Vice-President (Research), Professor Miguel Mera.

 We support our staff and students

 We give advice to help them achieve research integrity, using:

 - Our Framework for Good Practice in Research

 - Research Governance, provided through our Research and Enterprise Committee.
 The committee is responsible for the strategic direction, development and oversight of City's research policies

 - The Research Committees and Research Ethics Committees of each of City's Schools

 - City's policies and guidance that relate to research, particularly those connected with Intellectual Property, Data Protection and Information Compliance.